NeroCyan/Carsonian_Word_Sorting_Tools/README.md

 which are used to denote the desired word pattern.
 # Pattern Syntax
 ## Letters and Numbers
-Letters are used to represent exactly those letters, with numbers being put before, between, or after them to show how many unspecified letters should be in those spaces.
+Lowercase letters are used to represent exactly those letters, with numbers being put before, between, or after them to show how many unspecified letters should be in those spaces.
 If some words seem odd, some really odd, it is because this program draws from an extensive text file - one might say overly extensive. e.g.
 Enter word description: "2lp"